Images of Bug Bite or Sting (Pediatric) (4)

 - Save the tick for identification, if needed.

-- Wash the area with soap and water, and then apply 1% hydrocortisone in case a reaction occurs.
+- Wash the area with soap and water, then apply 1% hydrocortisone in anticipation of any reaction.

 For insect bites: